kloppi417/literally-godtier-documentation/syntax.md

 ## If-statements and Conditionals

 If-statements are initialized with the `if` keyword, followed by a set of parentheses.
-Inside the parentheses, and a boolean or conditional statement.
+Inside the parentheses, add a boolean, boolean-containing variable, or conditional statement.
 The conditional operators currently in HLBF are:

 * `==` - equality
 * `>` - greater than